vinayharyan28/design-patterns/README.md

   2. _Encapsulate the complexities of a subsystem to reduce client code dependencies on it._
   3. _Promote decoupling between the client code and the subsystem, making it easier to change or replace part of the subsystem without affecting the clients._

+* **Flyweight**:
+_The flyweight design pattern is a structural design pattern used in software engineering to reduce the memory usage or computational overhead of an object by sharing as much as possible with similar objects.
+This pattern is particularly useful when you need to create a large number of similar objects efficiently.
+  1. _Flyweight interface/class: define an interface or abstract class that represents the common properties and methods that can be shared among multiple objects.
+This class usually has some intrinsic state (shared data) and extrinsic state (context-dependent data) that can be passed as method parameters._
+  2. _Concrete Flyweight class: create implementations of the flyweight class that represent the intrinsic state of objects.
+These objects should be shared among multiple context to minimize memory usage._
+  3. _Flyweight Factory: create a factory class that manages the creation and sharing of flyweight objects.
+This factory class maintains a pool of flyweight objects and provides a way to retrieve these objects based on the extrinsic state. it ensures that there is only one instance of each unique intrinsic state._

 # **Behavioral design pattern**